Integrated Marketing Communications for Hockey (HCKY) 643

 Faculty: Faculty of Business

 This course introduces students to integrated marketing communications (IMC) for the purposes of building, maintaining, and leveraging their franchises’ brand equity.
-IMC brings together advertising, promotion, communications, public relations, social media, and sales in order to enhance the communication of the franchise’s primary and secondary brands through synergy and complementarity.
+The goal of IMC is to ensure consistency in the communication of the brand across all media and platforms.
+It brings together advertising, promotion, communications, public relations, social media, and sales in order to enhance the communication of the franchise’s primary and secondary brands through synergy and complementarity.

 - Apply the key terms, definitions, and concepts used in integrated marketing communications.